Masked Capsule Autoencoders: Experiments

 \subsubsection{Results on Image Classification:}

 Table \ref{Main Results} presents the classification results of key state-of-the-art Capsule Networks compared to our approach with no pretraining and with pretraining on the datasets proposed in our experimental design.
-MCAE with no pretraining is architectually similar to SR Caps Networks, but with the 1D modification to the feature map and $1 \times 1$ kernels, along with the other required changes to the computation to allow for this.
-This method yields improved results over SR-Caps, but does not achieve state-of-the-art in any dataset.
-However, when we apply the masked pretraining paradigm, our results improve on all datasets except MNIST, pushing the MCAE with pretraining to be state-of-the-art for Capsule Networks in all datasets except SmallNORB, which is still dominated by iterative routing methods.
+MCAE with no pretraining is architecturally similar to SR Caps Networks, but with the 1D modification to the feature map and $1 \times 1$ kernels, along with the other required changes to the computation to allow for this.
+This method produces better results compared to SR-Caps, but does not achieve state-of-the-art in any dataset.
+However, when we apply the masked pretraining paradigm, our results improve on all datasets except MNIST.
+This pushes the MCAE with pretraining to be state-of-the-art for Capsule Networks in all datasets except SmallNORB, which is still dominated by Capsule Network models based on iterative routing methods.
+In addition to Capsule Network models, we have trained three baseline models using the exact same experimental setting as our MCAE with no pretraining regarding epochs, hyperparameters and dataset augmentations.
+These models were trained using the Pytorch Image Library (TIMM) \cite{rw2019timm} and are ResNet18 \citep{he2016deep}, MobileNetv3 \citep{howard2019searching} and ViT-S \citep{dosovitskiy2020image}.